Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Theoretical Results

 \subsection{Key Assumptions and Their Implications}

-Following \cite{basu2015regularized}, we impose the following assumptions on the BVAR process: \begin{assum} The $\left\{x_{t},y_{t}\right\}_{t=-p+1}^{n}$ is a part {of a} realization of zero-mean bivariate process that admits a stable and invertible BVAR$(p)$ representation, with a zero-mean i.i.d.
+We adopt the following assumption on the BVAR process from \cite{basu2015regularized}: \begin{assum} The $\left\{x_{t},y_{t}\right\}_{t=-p+1}^{n}$ is a part {of a} realization of zero-mean bivariate process that admits a stable and invertible BVAR$(p)$ representation, with a zero-mean i.i.d.
 Gaussian process noise with positive definite covariance $\boldsymbol{\Sigma}_\epsilon$.
 Further, the initial condition of the process is such that the samples under consideration attain the stationary distribution. \end{assum} To elaborate on the implications of \prettyref{assum:key} for the second order statistics of the BVAR process, let $\boldsymbol{\Gamma}(l)$ be the auto-covariance matrix of the BVAR process at lag $l$ and